October 18, 2010: Just six months after the iPad debuts, Steve Jobs reveals that Apple’s tablet already outsells the mighty Macintosh computer.

 iPad: Fastest-selling electronics device ever … and a disappointment?

-The figure marks an improvement on the 3.3 million iPads Apple sold in its first quarter.
-It accounts for $2.7 billion of Apple’s $20.34 billion for the quarter, or roughly 13 percent of quarterly revenue.
-By October 2010, the iPad is the fastest-selling electronics device of all time, beating the previous record holder (the DVD player) by a significant margin.
+The figure marks an improvement on the 3.3 million iPads Apple sold in the iPad’s first quarter on the market. iPad sales account for $2.7 billion (or roughly 13%) of Apple’s $20.34 billion quarterly revenue.
+By October 2010, the iPad becomes the fastest-selling electronics device of all time, beating the previous record holder (the DVD player) by a significant margin.

-In a sign of things to come, however, analysts express disappointment over Apple’s iPad success.
+In a sign of things to come, however, analysts express disappointment over the iPad’s success.
 They expected the tablet to immediately become an iPhone-size sales juggernaut.
-(The iPhone, by comparison, sold 14.1 million iPhones in the quarter.)
+(By comparison, Apple sold 14.1 million iPhones in the quarter.)

-Despite the iPad representing a significant revenue stream that didn’t exist six months earlier, analysts expected Apple to sell 5 million units that quarter.
+Despite the iPad representing a significant revenue stream that didn’t even exist six months earlier, analysts expected Apple to sell 5 million tablets that quarter.
 So they chalked up the 4.19 million figure as a disappointment.

-This starts a theme that has continued in the years since.
-However many tablets Apple sells — or however varied the iPad’s uses, adoption and sales are — the device is written off as falling short of expectations.
+This silly theme continued in subsequent years.
+However many tablets Apple sells — or however varied the iPad’s uses, adoption and sales — critics frequently write off the device as falling short of expectations.

 Steve Jobs says iPad will be ‘really, really big’